 Our results from the Mexican abortion reforms suggest broadly similar impacts on birth rates to those observed in other settings following the elimination of abortion restrictions.
 In Table 3 we present DD estimates of the impact of reforms on birth rates, weighted and unweighted by the number of fertile-aged women in each state by month cell.
 In general, across specifications, results are quite stable in suggesting a significant reduction in births in Mexico DF following the ILE reform.
-Depending on estimation weights, we observe a reduction of between 0.53 and 0.64 births per 1,000 women per month, or a reduction of between 7 and 8.5% in birth rates compared with pre-reform levels in the state.
-Our preferred estimates are those including population weights with full time-varying controls, which suggest a reduction of 0.64 births per 1,000 women of fertile age in the years following the ILE reform, or a 8.5% reduction in birth rates in Mexico DF.
+Depending on estimation weights. we observe a reduction of between 0.53 and 0.64 births per 1000 women per month, which is the equivalent of a reduction of between 7% and 8.5% in birth rates compared with pre-reform levels in the state.
+Our preferred estimates are those including population weights with full time-varying controls, which suggest a reduction of 0.64 births per 1000 women of fertile age in the years following the ILE reform, which is the equivalent of an 8.5% reduction in birth rates in Mexico DF.
 In the case of states passing regressive laws altering their penal codes or state constitutions related to abortion, we find some evidence to suggest smaller reductions in birth rates in these DD specifications.
-Depending on the model, point estimates vary from -0.19 to -0.27 births per 1,000 women per month, or a 2.5 to 3.6% reduction in birth rates.19 We return to examine the nature of these legal reforms in more detail in Section 5.3, revisiting the smaller estimated impacts on birth rates.
+Depending on the model, point estimates vary from -0.19 to -0.27births per 1000 women per month, equivalent to a 2.5% to 3.6% reduction in birth rates.20 We return to examine the nature of these legal reforms in more detail in Section 5.3, revisiting the smaller estimated impacts on birth rates.

-We provide full event studies corresponding to the passage of progressive and regressive reforms in Figure 3a.
-Given the considerable seasonality, and even monthly variations, in the quantity of births, we additionally present event studies by trimester in Figure 3b which allow for some smoothing of sharp monthly changes.
-In the left-hand panel of both monthly and trimesterly event studies, we observe a reduction in birth rates in Mexico DF when compared with all non-reform states, which becomes consistently observed from around 7-10 months (or 2-3 trimesters) post-reform (2008) onwards.
+We provide full event studies corresponding to the passage of progressive and regressive reforms in Fig. 3a.
+Given the considerable seasonality and even monthly variations in the quantity of births, we additionally present event studies by year in Fig. 3b (and by trimester in Appendix Figure A10), which allows for some smoothing of sharp monthly changes.
+In the left-hand panel of both monthly and yearly event studies, we observe a reduction in birth rates in Mexico DF when compared with all non-reform states, which becomes consistently observed from around 7-10 months (or one year) post-reform (2008) onwards.

 This is in line with lags in birth rates expected to be observed approximately 7-9 months following the passage of abortion reforms due to the gestational period and limits on gestational length when undertaking abortion.
-Estimates in the pre-reform period are not completely flat, if anything suggesting evidence of a slightly upward trend a number of years pre-adoption in Mexico DF.
-If this upward trend were expected to continue in the post-reform period, this would suggest
+Estimates in the pre-reform period are not completely flat.
+If anything they suggest evidence of a slightly upward-sloping trend or an inverted U-shaped trend a number of years before the adoption of abortion law reforms in Mexico DF.